nonplayer/hammercrawl/hc_son_of_hammer.md

   - **Good:** Luck, Rally = add your level to your roll.
   - **Okay:** Mind, Body, Death = add 1/2 your level (round down) to the roll.
   - **Bad:** Area = add 1/3 your level (round down) to the roll.
 * **Gear Restrictions:** Can use all weapons except crossbows.
-All armor and clothing must be crafted to fit a large canine.
+All armour and clothing must be crafted to fit a large canine.
 * **Bonus Languages:** Vulterran

 **A Visceral Combination:**